In this article:

 When you're ready to embark on your business plan, you don't necessarily have to do any research beforehand.
-You can dive right in, and as you work your way through LivePlan, it will help you see where you might need to supplement your knowledge of your market and industry.
+You can dive right in, and as you work through LivePlan, it will help you see where you need to supplement your knowledge of your market and industry.

-If you'd like to gather some data ahead of time to help your plan progress more quickly, here are some good areas of focus.
+If you'd like to gather some data ahead of time to help your plan progress more quickly, here are some good focus areas.

-Did you know that we have information-packed Industry Guides to help you with starting many kinds of businesses?
+Did you know that we have information-packed Industry Guides to help you start many kinds of businesses?

 Identify your target customer

 When you know your target customer, you'll have an important key to writing much of your business plan.
 You already know what product or service your business will sell, but who, exactly, will you be selling it to?
 Try to come up with as specific a description as possible: what is your ideal customer's age range, gender, and average income?
 Where does this customer live, what are their hobbies?

 These articles may be helpful in thinking about your target customer:

 - How to Do Market Research

 - The Importance of TAM, SAM, and SOM in Your Business Plan